Alfred the Butler

 From then on, Alfred became his masters' staunchest allies, not only maintaining their various equipment, but helping to preserve their secret identities.
 He sometimes used his acting talents to impersonate either Bruce or Batman, although the latter role required a good deal of padding to disguise Alfred's unprepossessing physique.

 Alfred got another taste of costumed heroism when a freak accident involving several Batcave trophies briefly endowed him with super-strength and invulnerability.
-Adopting a bird-like costume and calling himself the Eagle, Alfred helped Batman and Robin battle the Joker, but his powers faded before he could continue his heroic career.
-(Batman #127).
+Adopting an elaborate feathered costume with sharpened claws, he called himself the Eagle.
+Alfred helped Batman and Robin battle the Joker, but his powers faded before he could continue his heroic career.
+(Batman #127)

 Enter the Outsider